kieran-nichols/ME_751_Code/chrono-tensorflow/readme.md

 ### Installing
 Bash
-Use linux system (tested on Ubuntu
+Use linux system (this project was tested on Ubuntu)

 Python
 Anaconda (conda)